Last updated: 10 November 2020

 - If in shared accommodation, make sure you separate yourself from others and that shared facilities like bathrooms are regularly cleaned.
 (Further guidance on shared accommodation – https://www.gov.uk/government/publications/wuhan-novel-coronavirus-self-…)

 All offices will be closed.
 We will offer flexible working arrangements, such as working from home, office relocation, change of tasks or allow the use of holidays.
-If this is not possible, then this will be treated as unpaid leave.

 Our responsibility should a serious incident happen: